chain/txvm/protocol/txvm/examples/account.md

 spent.
 Utxo stands for “unspent transaction output.”

 Some other blockchains organize their state around top-level account objects.
-Each account holds a balance of some value and is protected by a public/private keypair.
+Each account holds a balance of some kind of asset and is protected by a public/private keypair.
 Supplying a suitable signature allows funds from the account to be used in contracts.

 Accounts are a higher-level abstraction than utxos, meaning it should be possible to model accounts with utxos.
 Here’s how that looks in